-Below are answers to the most common questions we receive about our ABSN program in Tampa Bay.
+Below are answers to the most common questions we receive about our Accelerated Bachelor of Science in Nursing programs in Florida.

-Our ABSN program in Florida has three start dates a year, in January, May, and August.
+Each of our ABSN programs in Central and South Florida has three start dates a year, in January, May, and August.

-Our ABSN program in Florida requires a minimum of 65 college credits in a non-nursing field, with a minimum cumulative 2.8 GPA on a 4.0 scale.
+The Utica ABSN program in Florida requires a minimum of 65 college credits in a non-nursing field, with a minimum cumulative 2.8 GPA on a 4.0 scale.
 You may also need to complete prerequisite courses before entering our accelerated nursing program.
 These prerequisites encompass general and natural science coursework.
-Students must earn a grade of “C” or better in the general prerequisites and a “B-” or better in the natural science prerequisites.
+Students must earn a grade of “C” or better in the general prerequisites and an overall 3.0 GPA or better in the natural science prerequisites.

 Yes, we allow one retake of any two prerequisite courses.

-Our accelerated nursing program in Florida is not 100% online.
-It follows an effective sequence of online coursework, hands-on learning, and real-world clinical experience that prepares students to sit for the NCLEX and graduate as sought-after nurses.
+Our accelerated nursing programs in Florida are not 100% online.
+They follow an effective sequence of online coursework, hands-on learning, and real-world clinical experience that prepares students to sit for the NCLEX and graduate as sought-after nurses.

-As part of the program’s in-person practicum, you can expect to be at these locations approximately three to four days per week.
+As part of the program’s in-person practicum, you can expect to be at our ABSN learning site in St. Petersburg or Miramar approximately three to four days per week.

 The NCLEX is a national exam all nursing school graduates must take and pass to receive the appropriate nurse licensure that allows them to practice the profession.
-Our 2016 first-time ABSN NCLEX pass rate of 94% proves our curriculum focuses on successful student outcomes.
+Our St. Petersburg graduates’ 2018 first-time Utica ABSN NCLEX pass rate of 93% proves our curriculum focuses on successful student outcomes.

-Our full-time, 16-month accelerated nursing program in Tampa Bay follows a rigorous, fast-paced format that requires a lot of time and energy.
+Our full-time, 16-month accelerated nursing programs in Central and South Florida follow a rigorous, fast-paced format that requires a lot of time and energy.
 Some of our ABSN students work during the program, but many choose not to.
 Your admissions representative is a good resource to help you understand your options.

-Contact us with additional questions about our ABSN program in Tampa Bay.
+Contact us with additional questions about our ABSN programs.